BlakeBild/Tiny_Monster_Trainer/README.md

 ############# **Items** ##############
 Items are not usable during combat.

+For items that increase the a stat's maximum trainable amount:
+  You can only do this 30 times.
+If you give a monster more than 30 items that do this the maximum number will not go up anymore, but the monster will still recover any HP that the item is set to restore.

 #######
 **Item List**
 #######

-Bandaids - Heals 8 HP
+**Bandaids** - Heals 8 HP
-PushPops - Heals 20 HP
+**PushPops** - Heals 20 HP

-Stickers - Raises max trainable HP by 1 and heals for 1
+**Stickers** - Raises max trainable HP by 1 and heals for 10
+**Vitamins** - Raises max trainable Strength by 1 and heals for 9
+**Helium** - Raises max trainable Agility by 1 and heals for 8
+**Pillows** - Raises max trainable Endurance by 1 and heals for 7
+**Stardust** - Raises max trainable Mysticism by 1 and heals for 6
-Ribbons  - Raises max trainable HP by 2 and heals for 2
+**Tinfoil** - Raises max trainable Tinfoil by 1 and heals for 5

-Crystals - Will restore all stamina for all moves that the active Monster knows.
-         - Crystals are also needed for Taming Monsters.
-They are consumed by the opposing monster while attempting to Tame
+**Crystals** - Will restore all stamina for all moves that the active Monster knows.  **Crystals are also needed for Taming Monsters.** They are consumed by the opposing monster while attempting to Tame

 ############# **Types: Strengths and Weakness** ##############